BUGS-NYU/GithubWorkshop/README.md

 -	EACH MEMBER: Locate BUGS@NYU on Github

 -	BEGINNER PULL REQUEST 1 & ADVANCED PULL REQUEST 1: Add your name & major to BUGS “Contributors” Repo’s README
--	MENTORS: Add the members to your team using their Github handles
--	Once on the team:

 -	ADVANCED PULL REQUEST 2: Add a “Contributors” doc to your project repo OR Add a “Readme” doc to your project repo OR Add a “Community Guidelines” doc to your repo OR Add a “License” doc.
 To make a License: Create a new file in your fork that’s called LICENSE.
 You’ll have a variety of templates to choose from!
 Pick the MIT License.
 If all 4 docs have been made, issue a PR that adds to the README or add to the Community Guidelines docs.
 Look up examples of good ones!
 -	BEGINNER PULL REQUEST 2 & ADVANCED PULL REQ 3: Add name to your project’s Contributors README